What are typing games?

 Select a student from the list

-Under General Settings, turn on Enable typing games
+Under the General Settings tab, turn on Enable typing games

-Set the Number of games allowed (3, 5, 8, or unlimited)
+Set the Number of game plays allowed (3, 5, 8, or unlimited).
+Note, each game play lasts 60 seconds.

 Click Apply changes